 From the Gothic architecture and the iconic Las Ramblas to the (still incomplete) La Sagrada Cathedral, it literally oozes with architecture.
 Oozes, we tell you.

-Not only that, but Barcelona’s beach is a buzzy strip of sand where cool kids meet up and families spend the day enjoying the sun.
-There are also endless options for places to eat, drink and party.
+Not only that, but Barcelona’s beach is a busy strip of sand where cool kids meet up and families spend the day enjoying the sun.
+There are also endless options for places to eat, drink and party – it’s basically a concentration of all the fun things Barcelona has to offer.
 Undoubtedly, Barcelona is one of the coolest places to visit in Spain.

 20. San Sebastian